sydneycasey/sydneycasey.github.io/index.md

 ## Okay, that's all great.
 But why should we hire you?

-Forbes has a wonderful article explaining the [importance of creativity in programming](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127) that explains how my skills can benefit you better than I can - or at least than I can in few enough words to not clutter this page!
+I have excellent problem-solving skills, a positive attitude, and I'm able to quickly autonomously pick up new technologies.
+Forbes has a wonderful article highlighting the [importance of creativity in programming](https://www.forbes.com/sites/christianowens/2019/02/14/move-over-actors-and-artists-software-developers-are-true-creative-heroes/#63af45357127).
+Along with the points they make, I know developers generally work closely with marketers.
+I have experience with graphic design and a background in art, so I'm able to effectively communicate with people and make their visions come to life!
 Beyond that, **here are my technical skills and interests:**
 - React
 - HTML/CSS
 - Bootstrap